 Parenting a middle schooler doesn’t exactly come with a manual.
 Every kid is different, and so is every parent.
-Talking about sensitive topics, and keeping an open dialogue with your middle schooler, is different in every family.
-We asked parents of middle schoolers what the conversation is like in their house.
+Talking about sensitive topics and keeping an open dialogue with your middle schooler is different in every family.
+We asked parents of middle schoolers what strategies they used to get the conversation started and maintain it.

 1. Careful listening